 City Budget

-Denver City and County Budget Fiscal Year 2025
+City and County of Denver Fiscal Year 2026 Budget Banner

 What is the Budget?

 The budget provides detailed information about the City and County of Denver's estimated revenues and expenditures (spending) for the next year and serves as a work plan for the city and its departments, including a framework for setting priorities, strategic initiatives, and performance.
 The city's operating budget is known as the General Fund.
-These are some of its highlights and citywide priorities:
+These are some of its highlights:

 General Fund Revenue Growth Rates Year Over Year

-After more than a decade of significant personnel growth within the city, full-time equivalents (FTEs) in the General Fund will decrease for the first time since 2012 (aside from the pandemic).
-While this decrease is partly due to restructuring how some positions are funded, most of the decrease comes from un‐budgeting vacant positions.
+After more than a decade of significant personnel growth within the city, full-time equivalents (FTEs) in the General Fund will decrease for the second year in a row.
+While this decrease is partly due to restructuring how some positions are funded, most of the decrease comes from eliminating positions.

 Accessible FTE Positions Bar Chart